 Maintain a strong body/immune system

 Many factors that contribute to a strong immune system and help with flu prevention are lifestyle factors.
-A lot of this comes down to habits that support overall good health while also bolstering the immune response, like getting enough sleep, exercising regularly, and eating a nutrient-dense diet that provides adequate calories.
-There are specific vitamins and minerals that support a strong immune system, and drinking less alcohol can also help.
+This comes down to habits that support overall good health while also bolstering the immune response, like getting enough sleep, exercising regularly, and eating a nutrient-dense diet that provides adequate calories.
+Specific vitamins and minerals can support a strong immune system, and drinking less alcohol can also help.

 Not only is quitting smoking always a good idea for your overall health, but it may also reduce your risk of catching the flu in as little as a couple of weeks.
 It can also help you fight off the initial infection.
 A small study found that within one month of quitting smoking, participants’ levels of natural killer (NK) cells, a type of immune cell that helps fight off infection, increased.
 Participants who continued to smoke did not show the same increase (Meliska, 1995).